Crescencio Salcedo: Musical style and compositions

 Salcedo wrote over 100 songs in various styles including paseo, puya, cumbia, porro, merengue, and pasillo.

 His first composition was "El Gusto de las Mujeres", which he wrote in 1928, and his first commercial success was the cumbia "Cosquillas", which he recorded for RCA Victor in 1939.

 Several of Salcedo's songs became very well-known, but he rarely recorded them, and was often reluctant to claim ownership.
 (Note: Radio Nacional de Colombia quotes Salcedo as saying "I never like to pass myself off as the composer of any work.
 I have never believed that one composes anything, but that the only thing one does is to collect motifs".)

 His most famous composition is "El Año Viejo", which was notably recorded by Mexican singer Tony Camargo, who first heard it in Venezuela.

-He also claimed to have written "La Múcura", but José Pinilla Aguilar writes in Cultores de la Música Colombiana that the melody was probably already folklore before Sacledo's birth.
+He also claimed to have written "La Múcura", but José Pinilla Aguilar writes in Cultores de la Música Colombiana that the melody was probably already folklore before Salcedo's birth.

 Similarly, Pinilla Aguilar claims that "El Hombre Caimán", often attributed to Salcedo (and later adapted by José María Peñaranda into the song "Se Va el Caimán"), was probably written by Daniel Lemaitre.

 Salcedo wrote the lyrics to "Mi Cafetal", but according to Marcial Marchena Marín, "by 1939 this music was already known on the coast under the name of "Se Marchitaron las Flores", (Note: The song was recorded under that title by Guillermo Buitrago.) and Andrés Paz Barros was considered the author...Crescencio set the lyrics to the melody of Paz Barros."

 The song "La Varita de Caña" is also sometimes attributed to Salcedo, but according to Marchena Marín, "the people from the coast say that it was created by Julio Sobrino."

 Other notable compositions by Salcedo include "Santa Marta y Cartagena" (a porro that was at one point claimed by an Argentine called Nóbile), "La Mano Descompuesta", "La Puerca Pollera", "Nació para Presidente", and "Colombia con Venezuela".